 Northeast Reintegration Center

-- Women’s Spirituality: JCU students join with the female inmates of Northeast Reintegration Center to participate in this activity to build relationships and learn together about women’s spirituality.
-This activity is facilitated by volunteers from Catholic Charities.
+- Women’s Spirituality: Female students will join with the female inmates of Northeast Reintegration Center to participate in this activity to build relationships and learn together about women’s spirituality.
+This activity is facilitated by volunteers from the Diocese of Cleveland Prison Ministry.

-- JCU students work one-on-one and in small groups with K-8th grade students on elementary math skills, and homework help in all subject areas.
+- JCU students work one-on-one and in small groups with 7th grade students on math homework and enrichment.
 Tutors are responsible for helping students process new information and refine their existing skills while providing them with positive encouragement.
 NOTE: Math or Math Education majors are preferred for this activity.
 Otherwise, those registering for this activity must be strong in personal math skills and comfortable tutoring in math.

-- JCU students will tutor St. Martin de Porres High School students in an after school ACT Test Prep class.
-JCU students will provide one-on-one assistance to St. Martin’s students, who will be working on their own individualized curricula.
+- JCU students will provide guided tutoring for St. Martin de Porres High School students in an after school program.
+JCU students will provide 1-1 or 1-2 assistance to St. Martin’s students who are studying to pass the Ohio State Graduation Exams.
 Answers and materials will be provided.

 The Intergenerational School